 Provided that Council Tax is levied, collected and enforced in accordance with the Council Tax legislation, the Council Tax bill and any subsequent charges or costs must be paid.

-I am a Freeman of the Land and I am not subject to the Council Tax legislation.
+If I consider myself a Freeman of the Land, am I still subject to the Council Tax legislation?

 As stated above, everyone who is within the jurisdiction of the UK is subject to its laws.
 This includes persons who describe themselves as Freeman of the Land or other titles which they state entitle them to be above or outside the law.

-The council consider that any legal argument based on this premise is incorrect.
+The council considers that any legal argument based on this premise is incorrect.

-There is no requirement in the Council Tax legislation for the council to first ascertain or prove that the persons liable for Council Tax are living beings or are male or female.
+There is no requirement in the Council Tax legislation for the council to first ascertain or prove that the persons liable for Council Tax are living beings or are gender specific.

 Whether a person has a fictional name or otherwise is irrelevant and does not render the requirement to pay Council Tax unlawful or invalid.